dwrlewis/Irregular-Dataset-Join-Concept/README.md

 ## 3.1 - Default Dictionary

 The default dictionary is included within the tool itself.
-It would be periodically updated with mappings as new site data was provided for testing, and was the generalised dictionary used for most conversion.
+It would be periodically updated with mappings as new area data was provided for testing, and was the generalised dictionary used for most conversion.
 In this version of the program, it has been populated with essential mappings for all of the randomised batch data [found here](https://github.com/dwrlewis/Site-Converter/tree/master/Dummy%20Data).

 ##